Fusion-Party-Aus/Formal-Documents/Constitution.md

 2. The notice must be in writing and given—

-   1. to the DRC immediately after the vote to suspend or expel the person is taken; or
+   a) to the DRC immediately after the vote to suspend or expel the person is taken; or

    2. to the Secretary not later than 48 hours after notification of the member according to 22(6).